Notice of information collection under review (extension of a currently approved collection); nomination for Young American Medal for Service.

-The Department of Justice, Office of Justice Programs has submitted the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-This proposed information collection is published to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for “sixty days” until November 30, 2001.
+The Department of Justice, Office of Justice Programs, has submitted the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+Office of Management and Budget approval is being sought for the information collection listed below.
+This proposed information collection was previously published in the Federal Register on October 1, 2001 (Volume 66, page 49980), allowing for a 60-day public comment period.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the function of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 Overview of This Information

 (1) Type of information collection: Extension of a currently approved collection.